Featured in BCBusiness, in partnership with Business Transitions Forum

 Different types of buyers

 One session in particular, entitled The Buying Journey: A Purchaser’s Perspective, helps sellers to get a better sense of what kind of buyers they might be dealing with, and what those buyers are looking for.
-“There are many different types of buyers,” says Kristi Miller, partner at First West Capital, and a presenter in The Buying Journey session.
+“There are many different types of buyers,” says David Hastie, Managing Director at First West Capital, and a presenter in The Buying Journey session.

 While understanding a buyer’s motivation is important, another hot topic for potential sellers is valuation. “‘What’s my business worth’ is the No. 1 question people ask,” Tyldesley says.
 “And yet there’s no one rule about how a business is valued.
 Here they’ll learn how to get the answers they need knowing there are lots of different factors involved in valuation.”